Small blue house in neighborhood.

 Why Consider An FHA Loan?

-To put it simply, FHA loans are generally easier to qualify for because of their lower credit score and DTI requirements.
+FHA loans are generally easier to qualify for because of their lower credit score and DTI requirements.
 While conventional loans may not require mortgage insurance with a large enough down payment, FHA loans come with mandatory mortgage insurance premiums.
-However, this extra cost allows lenders to offer FHA loans to borrowers with imperfect credit histories or past financial issues.
+However, this extra cost allows lenders to continue offering FHA loans to borrowers with imperfect credit histories or past financial issues.

 FHA Loans